DaytimeLobster/gogrow/readme.md

 4. In your terminal, type `docker-compose up -d` to build and run the GoGrow app as a Docker service.
 5. Navigate to the IP address and port you've set (default is localhost:5555), and enjoy the app!

 These Docker Compose commands spin up a new GoGrow service using Docker on port 5000 and makes the "backups" and "img" subdirectories easy to access.
-You may also decide to map the icons or textures folders if you wish to use your own icons and texture in Gogrow!
+You may also decide to map the icons or textures folders if you wish to use your own icons and textures in Gogrow!

 ### Install as flask web app: